vvvv/AppWithPluginsDemo/README.md

 ## Future work
 Expore loading the plugins via a separate [assembly load context ](https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext).
 This could allow updating and removing plugins at runtime in the exported application.

+## Credits
+This is a slightly modified version as was outlined [in the forum](http://forum.vvvv.org/t/export-and-load-dlls-from-gamma/22278/4).

 ## Notes for devvvvs
 ### TODOs